geotools/geotools/docs/user/welcome/upgrade.rst

    For background details on any API changes review the change proposals above.

-GeoTools 9 has resolved a long standing conflict between FeatureCollection acting as a "result" set capable of streaming large datasets vs. acting as a familiar Java Collection.
+GeoTools 9 has resolved a long standing conflict between FeatureCollection acting as a "result" set capable of streaming large data sets vs. acting as a familiar Java Collection.
 The Java 5 "for each" syntax prevents the safe use of Iterator (as we cannot ensure it will be closed).
 As a result FeatureCollection no longer can extend java Collection and is acting as a pure "result set" with streaming access provided by FeatureIterator.